 Just a few years ago, selling without a sales page would be unthinkable.
 After all, if you don’t have a page to drive people to the place that has all the details, how do you sell them?

 We now understand that it’s rare that there’s a “one-size-fits-all” client journey and we know that driving people straight to a sales page may not be the right choice.

-All of the copy on a traditional sales page—which is all important, compelling copy—can be used in other places to encourage a purchase.
+Use all the copy on a traditional sales page—which is all important, compelling copy—in other places to encourage a purchase.

 If your client decides to create an email funnel, you could write a series of emails that lead to the sales information in the final email.
 In that final email, you’d include all the compelling sales copy necessary, and there’d be no need for a sales page—your client can direct a click right to a checkout page.

 Similarly, you could write a webinar for your client that educates the viewer and establishes your client’s authority and wrap up the webinar with that compelling copy that leads to a sale.

 Being a bit more creative with how you entice your client’s customers to sell can work out well for both you and your client.
-For example, if your client wants to start making sales right away but doesn’t have the money for a graphic designer, you can create an email funnel that gets the job done and has no need for a designer.
+For example, if your client wants to start making sales right away but doesn’t have the money for a graphic designer, create an email funnel that gets the job done and has no need for a designer.